yvelikova/axway-open-docs/content/en/docs/central/connect-api-manager/deploy-your-agents.md

     * **Default**: located in the same directory as the agent binary.
     * **Optional**: use a dedicated folder where the configuration file is located (use the –pathConfig flag in the agent command line to access the file path).
     * **Advanced configuration**: properties inside the configuration file can reference environment variables.
 This enables you to set up only one configuration file that addresses different behaviors (depending on the environment variables).
-See [Discovery Agent variables](/docs/central/connect-api-manager/discovery-agent-variables/).
+See [Agent variables](/docs/central/connect-api-manager/agent-variables/).

 * With command line arguments.
 See [Discovery Agent flags](/docs/central/connect-api-manager/discovery-agent-flags/).